yueyemaitian/little-docker/README.md

 build an image with ubuntu14.04, jdk7, tomcat7
 and reset mirror list to aliyun

-#dockerfile
+#dockerfile_little-web
-build an image with my little web build image: docker run --cap-add SYS_PTRACE -it --name little-web -p 8088:8080 little-web you can access it by: http://aliyun-host-ip:8088/little-web/asyncServlet
+build an image with my little web build image: docker build -f ./dockerfile_little-web -t little-web .
+run container: docker run --cap-add SYS_PTRACE -it --name little-web -p 8088:8080 little-web
+you can access it by: http://aliyun-host-ip:8088/little-web/asyncServlet